InstaFraud/InstaFraud/README.md

 ## Development setup

-For a local development, depending on which section of the app you want run use the following commands to install all dependencies and spin the server.
+For a local development setup, depending on which section of the application you want run, use the following commands to install all dependencies and spin the server.
 Potentially do this for multiple platforms.

 To run front end
 ```sh